 - Our Virtue of Complaint public forum in March 2016 helps demystify Queensland’s complaint system by exploring mechanisms for complaint and asks how the complaint system can be more accessible.
 Watch video

-- As part of a 2016 Queensland Parliamentary inquiry, we outlined key issues and suggested improvements to the health service complaints system in our submission to the Health Ombudsman inquiry.
+- As part of a 2016 Queensland Parliamentary inquiry, we identified key issues and suggested improvements to the health service complaints system in our submission to the Health Ombudsman inquiry.

 If you don’t want to make a formal complaint about a mental health, alcohol and other drug service, you can provide public feedback on any Australian health service provider — good or bad —on the Patient Opinion website.

 How to make a complaint about a service